markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 Here's the logic used by `PinGeneration`:

-- When `PinGeneration` isn't defined, users can unpin that element, but the pin is repinned during the next policy update cycle.
+- When `PinGeneration` isn't defined, users can unpin that element, but the pin is repinned during the next policy update cycle
-- When `PinGeneration` is defined, users can unpin that element, and the pin isn't repinned during the next policy update cycle.
+- When `PinGeneration` is defined, users can unpin that element, and the pin isn't repinned during the next policy update cycle
-- When the `PinGeneration` value changes, for example from `1` to `2`, the element is pinned again, even if the user unpinned it previously.
+- When the `PinGeneration` value changes, for example from `1` to `2`, the element is pinned again, even if the user unpinned it previously
 - Every `PinGeneration` number is specific to an app.
-You can define a value of `1` for one app, and a value of `2` for another app.
+You can define a value of `1` for one app, and a value of `2` for another app
 - If you remove the `PinGeneration` attribute, the app is repinned during the next policy update cycle even if the user unpinned it previously.
-This is the default behavior.
+This is the default behavior

 Some tips for using `PinGeneration`:

 - Define `PinGeneration` with a starting value of `1` and increment the number each time you want to repin the app.
-This way, if the user unpins the app, it's not repinned until you change the number again.
+This way, if the user unpins the app, it's not repinned until you change the number again
-- For simple management, always increment the `PinGeneration` number and don't reuse numbers.
+- For simple management, always increment the `PinGeneration` number and don't reuse numbers

 > [!CAUTION]
 > The `PinGeneration` option is only available on [Windows Insider (Beta Channel)][KB-1] devices.
 Only assign this policy to such devices, otherwise the taskbar pins don't apply.
 >
->- With Microsoft Intune you can use [filters](/intune/intune-service/fundamentals/filters) to target only devices with the required patch.
+>- With Microsoft Intune you can use [filters](/intune/intune-service/fundamentals/filters) to target only devices with the required patch
->- With GPO you can use [WMI filters](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/cc732796(v=ws.11)) to target only devices with the required patch.
+>- With GPO you can use [WMI filters](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/cc732796(v=ws.11)) to target only devices with the required patch

 ::: zone-end